DougAnderson444/solblog/_README.md

 1. The SPL Memo program [via [Cross-Program Invocations](https://docs.solana.com/developing/programming-model/calling-between-programs#cross-program-invocations), which we'll cover shortly], and
 2. Get the transaction for of each signature related to the account.
-3. Read back the memo for each transaction
+3. Read back the memo for each transaction using our Solana connection.

 So let's get coding!

 ## Invoking a CPI

 We're going to save our simple blog posts using the [solana programming library memo program](https://spl.solana.com/memo).
-The program is saved to this address:
+The memo program is saved to this address:

 ```
 [MemoSq4gqABAXKb96qnH8TysNcWxMyWCqXgDLGmfcHr](https://explorer.solana.com/address/MemoSq4gqABAXKb96qnH8TysNcWxMyWCqXgDLGmfcHr)